 By and large, risk assessment in the safety industry does not utilize the SARF model.
 In other words, it does not consider risk in its full social complexity.

 The SARF vs the Heinrich pyramid

-Behavior Based Safety at the bottom of the pyramid
+Behavior Based Safety

 But since risk is subjective, so are the reactions.
 Fundamentalist authority (BBS, absolutist, binary logic thinking) rules, controls and enforces, but does not develop ownership.
-It alienates itself from the very people it seeks to win over.
+It alienates itself from who it seeks to win over.

 Safety metrics and data

 Further evidence of the pyramid’s disinformation is the error of safety metrics.
 Commonly, a company is considered safe if their safety metrics are at or below a certain level.
 Aside from planting the seeds of arrogance (another hidden layers of risk), a host of other issues are created, including injury under-reporting and employee objectification.

 Additionally, resources helping employees make sense of risk are diverted.
 Instead, hours upon hours are spent tracking, collecting and analyzing injury data.